techidaily/site-windows11/source/_posts/quick-guide-tracking-down-your-software-install-pathways-in-windows.md

 ## 3\.
 Locate the Folder Where a Program Is Installed Using Task Manager

  The Windows Task Manager is a powerful system monitor utility tool that allows you to manage running processes on your system.
-Apart from other[conventional uses of the Task Manager](https://www.makeuseof.com/how-to-use-windows-task-manager/) , you can also use it to find the installation folder of a program (you might need to launch the program beforehand).
+Apart from other [conventional uses of the Task Manager](https://www.makeuseof.com/how-to-use-windows-task-manager/) , you can also use it to find the installation folder of a program (you might need to launch the program beforehand).

  Here’s how you can find the installation folder of a program using the Task Manager:

 1. Launch the**Task Manager** by right-clicking the**Start** menu and selecting**Task Manager** from the context menu.
 ![task manager details](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/01/task-manager-details.jpg)
-2. Once the Task Manager is up and running, click on the**Details** tab to get a list of all[currently running background processes](https://www.makeuseof.com/windows-pc-too-many-background-processes/) and applications.
+2. Once the Task Manager is up and running, click on the**Details** tab to get a list of all [currently running background processes](https://www.makeuseof.com/windows-pc-too-many-background-processes/) and applications.
 3. After locating the program you need, right-click and then click on**Open file location** .
 4. A new File Explorer window will open up, and you will have found the program's installation directory.